 Above-average for mixed usage.
 The V-Moda Crossfade 2 are a decent everyday casual pair of headphones that sound good enough for most listeners and have a sturdy and durable build quality.
 Unfortunately, they won't be ideal for all situations as they don't block that much noise and they lack a bit in active features, especially, for their price range.

-Better-than-average for critical listening.
+Better-than-average for neutral listening.
 They have a good mid-range that's not get drowned by the slightly elevated bass.
 Unfortunately, they tend to sound a bit dark and lack detail because of the poor treble range.
-They won't be the ideal headphones for more critical listeners but their sound quality should be good enough for most.
+They won't be the ideal headphones for more neutral listeners but their sound quality should be good enough for most.

 Decent for Commuting, although they may not isolate enough for the loud environments involved in commuting.
 They have a tough, durable a build, a decent control scheme and they fold into a more compact format that you can easily carry in your bag.
 Also, their included carrying case is one the better cases we've tested so far.